catcher23/jschess/README.md

 # JSChess
-Chess engine written in pure Javascript with a fully-playable JQuery front-end.
+Chess written in pure Javascript with a JQuery front-end.

 ## Play here
 [link][game]